Netzer7/CodePath-IOS102/Week 1/README.md

 <img src="http://g.recordit.co/Ctj9xJzjvW.gif" width=250><br>

 ### Notes
 I tried to use constraints to make the title and synopsis text scale down/ fit in the screen but couldn't seem to find the proper way.
-Instead it will simply trail off into ellipses until I can resolve that.
+Instead it will simply trail off, hoping to resolve this at some point.